ME3Tweaks/ME3TweaksModManager/documentation/squadmate_outfit_merge.md

 ## Adding outfits to squadmates in Mass Effect 3 (OT + LE)
 Outfits for squadmates are controlled by a file named `BioP_Global` in Mass Effect 2 and Mass Effect 3.
 This file defines how to stream in squadmates.
 Combined with edits to your DLC ini/coalesced files, you can add squadmate outfits.

+Note: Due to casual outfits not being able to changed in-game with a UI, this feature does not cover those.
+Your mod will still need to ship a \_NC file override if you wish to also change that character's casual (such as EDI or Tali).

 ### The Problem
 Since this is all controlled by a single file, multiple mods cannot add outfits and both work together, as it is full-file replacement.